-Canine teeth also get crooked and may need to be straightened out using traditional braces or invisible aligners.
-Modern dentistry has plenty of options to accommodate humans’ needs.
+Permanent canine teeth also get crooked and may need to be straightened out using traditional braces or invisible aligners.
+Modern dentistry has plenty of orthodontic treatment options to accommodate humans’ needs.
 Speak to your doctor for all the details.
 Children are especially at risk.
 A baby tooth can get easily crooked.
 This applies to incisors, first, and second molars too.

 While plaque is soft and easy to remove manually using a toothbrush, tartar is a different thing.
 It is basically plaque mixed in with minerals from the teeth.
 When it hardens, it cannot be brushed away.
 You need professional assistance.
 If tartar is not removed from the teeth in due time, it grows to great amounts and invites more bacteria on board.
-This can turn into disease of the gums over time.
+This can turn into a disease of the gums over time.

-Third, canines are more vulnerable to gum disease.
-If a person has periodontitis, recession of the gums is more obvious around the upper canines.
+Third, maxillary and mandibular canines are more vulnerable to gum disease.
+If a person has periodontitis, gum recession is more obvious around the upper canines.
 Treatment options include antibiotics, scaling and polishing, using mouthwash, etc. It is important to note that the condition can be managed but it cannot be cured.
 Your best bet is to never develop it in the first place.
 With some prevention steps in place, you will be relatively safe.

 Chips and cracks on teeth enamel

 There are different reasons that chips and cracks on the enamel occur but the most common is teeth grinding (bruxism), especially for people suffering from sleep apnea.
 This is excessive clenching of the teeth, conscious or unconscious.
 It can manifest itself at night (sleep bruxism) or during the day (awake bruxism) and needs special treatment before it gets serious enough to damage the enamel of your pearly whites.
 Dentists can provide muscle relaxants, Botox injections, and additional medication to help you relax and break your bad habit.
 You will also be recommended using a mouth guard if you happen to clench your teeth in your sleep.